kimai/kimai/README.md

 Release versions will be created on a regular base and you can use these tags if you are familiar with Git, but we will not provide support for any specific version.
-Every code change, whether it's a new feature or bug fixes, will be done on the master branch and intensively tested before merging.
-We have to go this way, as we develop Kimai in our free time and want to put our effort into the software instead of backporting changes for old versions.
+Every code change, whether it's a new feature or a bug fix, will be done on the master branch and intensively tested before merging.
+We have to do it this way, as we develop Kimai in our free time and want to put our effort into the software instead of backporting changes for old versions.

 ## Extensions for Kimai 2